 As with many tough topics (like sex and religion), your kids might surprise you with how much they already know about death — and they’ll probably bring it up to you before you’ve even had a chance to start the conversation with them.
 According to the Child Development Institute, there are different stages children go through when learning about and understanding what death even is — depending on their age:

-Between the ages of five and nine
+Between the ages of 5 and 9

 At this age, most children begin to see that all living things eventually die and that death is final.
 But they tend to not relate it to themselves or consider the idea that they can escape it.
 They may associate images like skeletons with death.
 Some children have nightmares about them.

-From nine through to adolescence
+From 9 through to adolescence

 Older children begin to understand fully that death is irreversible and that they too will die someday.